nader-eloshaiker/screen-geometry-app/docs/UserGuide.md

 The configuration GUI is located directly below the table and show an outline of the monitor size.
 As the user adds more screen configurations, they will be added with a relative size to the others.
 This allows the user to view all the monitors with respect to each other to appreciate the variations in screen realestate.
 Moving your mouse over each screen, it will temporarily highlight the screen outline and also highlight the respective table row.
-Screens that have been hidden, will not be visible in the comparison panel until the are set to "visible again".
+Screens that have been hidden, will not be visible in the comparison panel until the are set to "visible" again.